Keto BBQ Sauce

 I add all the ingredients to a pan to slowly warm so the flavors can marry, and also to get the pitted dates soft and plump so they blend really well.

 After it warms on the stove for 5 minutes, I add all the ingredients to my blender and blend on high for 2 minutes.
-(Careful when blending hot liquids in a blender, the steam can cause the lid to lift off.
-I love my Vitamix, and it blends this warm BBQ sauce perfectly without issue!)
+When it’s done blending, it’s ready to start eating.
+It’s that easy.

-- ¾ cups balsamic vinegar
+- 1/2 cups balsamic vinegar